NguyenLeAnhTuan07/KNN-Cosine-Minkowski-Scratch/README.md

 **Why use distance weighting for Minkowski but not Cosine?**
 After L2 Normalization, Cosine distances between neighboring points collapse to near zero, causing inverse-distance weights to become extremely large for the nearest neighbor and negligible for all others — effectively reducing the vote to K=1.
 Majority voting is therefore more stable for the Cosine variant.

+Thank you for checking out this project.
+Have a great day! ☀️

+Author: Nguyễn Lê Anh Tuấn, Nguyễn Đức Huy